josecarlosgt/Web-Design-and-Development/README.md

     </form>
 </aside>
 ```

+> The \<aside\> HTML element represents tangential information or content indirectly related to the document's central theme, such as sidebars or callout boxes.

 The [index.html](./index.html) file contains the final HTML document. *Compare the structure of your HTML document using traditional HTML elements (paragraphs) versus HTML5 semantic elements.*